Loading...

 PGA Member, Ramesh Lekhak, MP (Nepal)

-New York, 1 October 2015 – Parliamentarians for Global Action (PGA) commends the work of Mr. Ramesh Lekhak as a member of the Constituent Assembly of Nepal for the adoption of the Constitution of Nepal 2015, which enshrines rights of equality and non-discrimination based in sexual orientation and gender identity (SOGI) as well as equal access to citizenship ID and health for members of that community.
+New York, 1 October 2015 – Parliamentarians for Global Action (PGA) commends the work of Mr. Ramesh Lekhak as a member of the Constituent Assembly of Nepal for the adoption of the Constitution of Nepal 2015, which enshrines rights of equality and non-discrimination based in sexual orientation and gender inclusivity (SOGI) as well as equal access to citizenship ID and health for members of that community.

 Nepal joins eight[1] other countries that prohibit discrimination based on sexual orientation in their constitution.